mvolkmann/MyUnixEnv/notes/VueNotes.md

 The next step is to create the store which can hold any number of pieces of state.
+This defines the initial state and mutation methods that modify it.
+Mutations must be synchronous.
 Suppose we want to hold a year and an array of color names.

 ```js